kasem-sm/SlimeKT/docs/tests/tests.md

 ## Unit Tests

-Currently Unit Tests are only written for:
+Currently, unit tests are only written for:

 #### Use-cases and Observer